Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The case of unipotent groups

+\begin{remark} We do not claim that the isomorphism between $ \rmH^0_c(G_{\bar k},M_\chi)$ and $\rmH^0(G_{\bar k},M_\chi)$ in this statement is the ``forget support'' map, since this does not follow from the proof.
+We expect that this should be true (maybe up to enlarging the set of exceptional characters). \end{remark}

-\subsection{The case of unipotent groups}
+\section{The case of unipotent groups}

-We begin by summarizing the duality theory of commutative unipotent groups; a good account can also be found in~\cite[App.\,F]{boyarchenko-drinfeld}).
+We begin by summarizing the duality theory of commutative unipotent groups; a good account can also be found in~\cite[App.\,F]{boyarchenko-drinfeld}.

-Let $U$ be a connected unipotent commutative algebraic group over a finite field $k$ of characteristic $p$.
-The basic examples to keep in mind are the additive group, $\Zz/p\Zz$, and~$\uple{\alpha}_p$ (in general, $U_{\bar k}$ admits a finite composition series with each successive quotient isomorphic to one of those).
+Let $U$ be a connected unipotent commutative algebraic group over a finite field $k$ of characteristic~$p$.
 The functor that sends a perfect $k$-scheme $S$ (\ie a scheme for which the absolute Frobenius is an automorphism) to the extension group

-in the category of commutative group schemes over $S$ (with $\Qq_p/\Zz_p$ viewed as a constant group scheme) is representable by a connected commutative group scheme $U^*$ over $k$, called the \emph{Serre dual} \nomenclature{$U^*$}{Serre dual (as group scheme)} of $U$.
-This goes back to a remark by Serre \cite[p.\,55]{Ser60} and was developed by Bégueri in~\cite[Prop.\,1.2.1]{Beg} and Saibi~\cite{saibi_FD_unipotent}.
-Morever, if $m\geq 1$ is such that $p^mU=0$, then the natural morphism
+in the category of commutative group schemes over $S$ (with $\Qq_p/\Zz_p$ viewed as a constant group scheme) is representable by a connected commutative group scheme $U^*$ over $k$, called the \emph{Serre dual} \nomenclature{$U^*$}{Serre dual, as group scheme} of $U$.
+This goes back to a remark by Serre \cite[p.\,55]{Ser60} and was subsequently developed by Bégueri in~\cite[Prop.\,1.2.1]{Beg} and Saibi~\cite{saibi_FD_unipotent}.
+Morever, if $m_0\geq 1$ is such that $p^{m_0}U=0$, then the natural map yields an isomorphism